sjunges/rubicon/README.md

 **Table 1 (middle column)**:
 From the following output of storm, we distilled the build and model checking times.
 ```
-./reference_scripts/storm-sample-add.sh /opt/storm/build/ experiments/ 1800
+./reference-scripts/storm-sample-add.sh /opt/storm/build/ examples/ 1800
 ```
-(Notice that we add a small example to test our setup)
+(Notice that we add a small example to test our setup).
+The 1800 refers to the timeout in seconds.

 **Table 1 (right column)**:
 From the following output of storm, we concluded all benchmarks timed out.
 ```
-./reference_scripts/storm-solution-function.sh /opt/storm/build/ experiments/ 1800
+./reference-scripts/storm-solution-function.sh /opt/storm/build/ examples/ 1800
 ```
-(Notice that we add a small example to test our setup)
+(Notice that we add a small example to test our setup).
+The 1800 refers to the timeout in seconds.

 ### More examples

 You can use our regression suite to generate many more tests.

 ```
-python rubicon/regression.py brp -H 5 -H 15 -N 8 -N 10
+python rubicon/regression.py brp -N 4 -N 8 -MAX 2 -MAX 3 -H 10 -H 20
 ```
+We refer to running `python/regression.py --help` for options.

 If things ever break, be sure to check out the logfile `rubicon-regression.log`.

-#### Invoking Dice directly

-We can configure the script to run Dice (from commandline) directly:
+As the examples above exemplify: the script allows to configure the script to run Dice (from commandline) directly:
+A particularly helpful feature is the ability to only check whether the Dice can be parsed, which can be invoked with:
 ```
 python rubicon/regression.py include-dice --cwd "/opt/rubicon" --cmd "dice" --only-parse weatherfactory -H 10 -H 15 -N 8 -N 10
 ```